pdxgx/sage/README.md

 --encoder ResNet \
 --dim 32 # default
 ```
-We provide support for three options of pre-trained encoders: `ResNet`, `Inception` and `ViT`.
+We provide support for CUDA and three options of pre-trained encoders: `ResNet`, `Inception` and `ViT`.
+Training SAGE with a ResNet encoder and a latent embedding size of 32
+takes ~40 mins on two Nvidia A40 GPUs.
 Our trained ResNet50 model is also available for download as
 a zip file from [this link](https://drive.google.com/drive/folders/1wcMIaFtooOJuJ1h3Ct_VcfNC0yorGc33?usp=sharing).

 ## Scoring